phoenixframework/phoenix/README.md

   def title, do: "Welcome to Phoenix!" end

-defmodule YourApp.PageView do
+defmodule MyApp.PageView do
-  use YourApp.View
+  use MyApp.View

   def display(something) do
     String.upcase(something)